MOTFLO/hangman/hangman/README.md

+# Hangman
+#### The Hangman is a game project that, which is defined along a five milestones, where each milestone is covering a set of functionalities of the game, based on Object Oriented Programming (OOP), using Python 3 as a programming language and Visual Studio Code as source-code editor for the program.

+## Milestone 1
+#### First milestone of the project is covering the fundamentals of the Python 3 programming language and setting up the virtual enviroment for the execution of the project, see the following:
+* Python 3
+* Visual Studio Code
+* GitHub and Git

-# Milestone 2
+## Milestone 2
-### The milestone_2.py is a Python file, build in Python programming language, were are created variables, methods and functions for the Hangman game, using the VS Code.
+#### The milestone_2.py is a Python file, build in Python programming language, were are created variables, methods and functions for the Hangman game, using the VS Code.
-### In Miletone 2 have been implemented the following functionalities:
+#### In Miletone 2 have been implemented the following functionalities:
 * How to define a list of possible words
 * How to chose a random word from the list
 * How to ask the user for an input
 * How to check that the input is a single character

-## Defining a list of possible words
+### Defining a list of possible words
 ```
 # Creating a list contanning the names of 5 favorite fruits
 # Assigning the list to a variable called word_list